Construction Lawyers in Orlando, FL

 Types of Construction Legal Work

 We often work for (or against) subcontractors, general contractors, architects, suppliers, builders, developers, and engineers.
+We’ve also worked closely with companies navigating claims that intersect with business litigation or civil litigation.

 Our legal team handles a wide scope of legal issues including: